Amazon.co.uk Widgets

 VSCodium Icon from VSCodium GitHub licensed under MIT, Screenshot of Editor and App running on Android

-I don't like proprietary licenses containing telemetary so I have always eschewed VSCode.
+I don't like proprietary licences containing telemetary so I have always eschewed VSCode.

-Turns out that the vscode source code is open source, but the product built and packaged for download by the vendor is licensed differently, and contains telemetry/tracking.
-You can, perfecly legitimately, clone and build the source, covered by the OSI approved MIT license.
+Turns out that the vscode source code is open source, but the product built and packaged for download by the vendor is licenced differently, and contains telemetry/tracking.
+You can, perfecly legitimately, clone and build the source, covered by the OSI approved MIT licence.

 Telemetry/tracking